olarerin/metaPlotR/README.md

 # metaPlotR
-A Perl/R pipeline for plotting metagenes
+A Perl/R pipeline for plotting metagenes.
+Download the tutorial "MetaPlotR_tutorial.html"